Terry McLaurin Player Prop Bets for NFL Week 18 | Washington vs. New York 1/9/2022

 - McLaurin is averaging 76.4 receiving yards per game in five career matchups against the Giants, 13.9 more than his receiving yards prop bet over/under for Sunday's game (62.5).

-- In five matchups with the Giants, McLaurin has had a touchdown catch twice, but never more than one in any single game.
+- In five matchups versus the Giants, McLaurin has had a TD catch twice, but never more than one in any single game.

-- The 245.3 yards per game the Giants are allowing through the air makes them the NFL's 15th-ranked pass defense.
+- This week McLaurin will face the NFL's 15th-ranked pass defense (245.3 yards allowed per game).

-- With 27 passing TDs allowed this year, the Giants defense is ranked 21st in the NFL.
+- With 27 passing TDs allowed this season, the Giants defense is ranked 21st in the NFL.

 Recent Performances

-- McLaurin put together a 61-yard performance against the Eagles last week on seven catches while being targeted eight times.
+- In last week's matchup with the Eagles, McLaurin reeled in seven passes for 61 yards while being targeted eight times.

-- McLaurin has caught 12 passes on 18 targets for 152 yards during his last three games, averaging 50.7 yards per game.
+- McLaurin has caught 12 passes on 18 targets for 152 yards, averaging 50.7 yards over his last three outings.

 McLaurin's Washington Teammates